hufu6371/DORN/README.md

 # DORN: Deep Ordinal Regression Network for Monocular Depth Estimation

 ### Introduction
 The shared code is a Caffe implemention of our CVPR18 paper (DORN).
-The provided caffe is not our internal one.
+The provided Caffe is not our internal one.
 But one can still use it for evaluation.
 We provide the pretrained models for KITTI and NYUV2 here (See Tab.
 3 and Tab.4 in our paper).
-The codes have been tested successfully on CentOS release 6.9, Cuda 9.0.176, Tesla V100, Anaconda python 2.7.
+The code has been tested successfully on CentOS release 6.9, Cuda 9.0.176, Tesla V100, Anaconda python 2.7, Cudnn 7.0.

 Our method win the 1st prize in [Robust Vision Challange 2018](http://www.robustvision.net/index.php).